illinoisdpi/fe_take_home_assignment_1/README.md

 - The provided design should be considered as a final client requirement.
 Your ability to deliver a product that matches the client's expectation is key.
 - Focus on the quality of your code, including its structure, readability, and comments where necessary.
 - While external libraries can be used, over-reliance on them for basic styling may negatively impact the evaluation of your fundamental CSS skills.
-- The deadline for assignment submission is **Monday, January 22nd, 2024**.
+- The deadline for assignment submission is **9:00 AM, Monday, January 22nd, 2024**.
 Please submit your work before the deadline to ensure it is evaluated on time.

 ### Evaluation Criteria